 This is an easy turkey pot pie with gravy, potatoes, carrots, and peas topped off with a buttery crust.
-It's literally the best way to use Thanksgiving leftovers and happens to be my dad's all-time favorite turkey pot pie.
+It's the best way to use Thanksgiving leftovers and happens to be my dad's all-time favorite turkey pot pie.
 See why!

 Inevitably, you ate way too many sides and have a ton of turkey leftover, right?
 This pot pie is PERFECT for leftover Thanksgiving turkey!